yazadjal/gcd_project/codebook.md

 Finally, gather() was used to create a tidy data set called <i>final_data</i> and the file was saved as final_data.text. final_data has four variables, each in its own column: subject, activity, feature, and observation.

 <b>subject</b>: Each row identifies the subject who performed the relevant activity.
-Its range is from 1 to 30 and ÒALLÓ which is the average of the relevant feature for all subjects.
+Its range is from 1 to 30.
+An additional variable "ALL" which is the average of the relevant feature for all subjects is added.

-<b>activity</b>: Describes each activity performed using the descriptive labels from Òactivity_lables.txtÓ in the UCI HAR dataset.
+<b>activity</b>: Describes each activity performed using the descriptive labels from "activity_labels.txt" in the UCI HAR dataset.
 The activities are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.

 <b>feature</b>: collapses the column variables from the updated all_data table into one feature variable.
 The original feature list and details are in the UCI HAR database.
-The modified feature names and their original equivalents are in this repo as Ònamechanges.csvÓ.
-These only include the features with ÒmeanÓ or ÒstdÓ in their names.
-An additional variable called Òsubject_avgÓ which is the average of that subject over all variables is added.
+The modified feature names and their original equivalents are in this repo as "namechanges.csv".
+These only include the features with "mean" or "std" in their names.
+An additional variable called "subject_avg" which is the average of that subject over all variables is added.

 <b>observation</b>: the relevant sensor signals obtained from merging the X_train and X_test datasets in the UCI HAR dataset, these also include the calculated sensor signal averages as described in the subject and feature column descriptions above.